DataDog/datadogpy/CONTRIBUTING.md

   * ListableAPIResource - Wrapper class for providing a `GET` request for your class, implementing an `get_all` method.
   * SearchableAPIResource - Fork of ListableAPIResource class with a `_search` method.
   * ActionAPIResource - Generic wrapper to trigger any type of HTTP request.

+More information about the available classes to inherit from can be found in the [`resources.py`](https://github.com/DataDog/datadogpy/blob/master/datadog/api/resources.py) file.

 Looking back at our simple class, we defined the URI this class will access, `hosts`, and that we can call the `delete` and `get` functions since we are inheriting `GetableAPIResource` and `DeletableAPIResource`.